manifold-systems/manifold/README.md

 ## License

-The open source portion of this project is licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) - see [our website](http://manifold.systems) for details
+The open source portion of this project is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) - see [our website](http://manifold.systems) for details

 ## Acknowledgments